 - As a tool to run nightly build processes

-I noted that one of the satisfied VisualCron customer quoted:
+I noted that one of the satisfied VisualCron customers quoted:

 Two hundred dollars spent, countless thousands of soft dollars saved!

-I believe this tool – VisualCron will be able to help many server and pc management personnel out there.
+I believe this tool – VisualCron will be able to help many servers and pc management personnel out there.
 Hope it helps!